Penetration Testing and Ethical Hacking

 The cybersecurity job market is thriving, and it isn't expected to slow down anytime soon.
 Expectations predict a growth from $75 billion in 2015 to a whopping $170 billion by the year 2020.
 Obtaining work in this industry can mean a great income, job security, and advancement potential.
 In 2017, nearly a quarter of a million jobs in the cyber security industry in the U.S. are unfilled and the growth of job postings in this area is up almost 75% over the last several years.
 There are many business opportunities, including company management positions, available for professional hackers in today's workforce.

 Some common titles for professional hacking experts include: security consultant, ethical hacker, penetration tester, information security analyst, cyber security analyst, security engineer, security analysis, data security engineer, information security manager, digital forensics analyst, site administrator, network security specialist, and IT auditor.
-In addition to careers in the corporate sector, there is ample opportunity for lucrative cyber security positions in top government agencies as well.
+In addition to careers in the corporate sector, there is ample opportunity for lucrative infformation security positions in top government agencies as well.
 The National Security Agency (NSA), Department of Defense (DoD) and the Committee on National Security Systems (CNSS) are all federal agencies who use ethical hacking to maintain privacy and prevent unauthorized access to sensitive government information.

 How Do I Obtain An Ethical Hacking Certification?

-Once you complete the Penetration Testing and Ethical Hacking course (and any other applicable courses), you may consider moving ahead and obtaining a certification.
+Once you complete this Ethical Hacking course (and any other applicable courses), you may consider moving ahead and obtaining a certification.
 The first step toward certification may be some advanced study on penetration testing and ethical hacking strategies, depending on your experience, skills level, and overall knowledge.
 You can obtain resources to help you prepare for certification.
 When you are ready, you may opt to take the exam for the Certified Ethical Hacker (CEH) certificate, by the EC-Council, which is the most sought-after and recognizable certification available in this field.

 While not all ethical hacking positions require that you have certifications, it is a valuable credential to present to new or potential employers, as it shows that you have a fundamental knowledge of how to protect their systems using ethical hacking and penetration testing as the cornerstone of your methodology.
 The CEH certification involves an exam with 125 questions that you have four hours to complete, and terms require that you have passing score of at least 70% to receive your certificate.
 You can contact the EC-Council for more information.